foundry-rs/book/src/reference/config.md

 - Environment: `FOUNDRY_FUZZ_RUNS` or `DAPP_FUZZ_RUNS`

 The amount of fuzz runs to perform for each fuzz test case.
 Higher values gives more confidence in results at the cost of testing speed.

+##### `fuzz_max_local_rejects`

+- Type: integer
+- Default: 65536
+- Environment: `FOUNDRY_FUZZ_RUNS`

+The maximum number of individual inputs that may be rejected before the test as a whole aborts.
+"Local" filters apply to a single strategy.
+If a value is rejected, a new value is drawn from that strategy only.

+##### `fuzz_max_global_rejects`

+- Type: integer
+- Default: 10234
+- Environment: `FOUNDRY_FUZZ_RUNS`

+The maximum number of combined inputs that may be rejected before the test as a whole aborts.
+"Global" filters apply to the whole test case.
+If the test case is rejected, the whole thing is regenerated.

 ##### `ffi`